 The 1280 can be used in a variety of applications, including checkweighing, counting, recipe batching and truck in/out.
 For these frequently used applications, the 1280 includes built-in programs that can be used as-is or customized for specific needs.
-See Section 13.0 for more information on importing and exporting built-in application programs.
+See Section 13.0 on page 104 for more information on importing and exporting built-in application programs.